Rodolfo Castro Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.13 team ERA that ranks 13th among all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.09).

-- Cubs pitchers combine to surrender 67 home runs (one per game), the seventh-fewest in the league.
+- The Cubs allow the fifth-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.